TDR-VOID/Login_Register-Apache-Java-XAMPP-SQL/README.md

 This Java program was built using the Apache NetBeans IDE.
 It contains two Java frames for the "Login' and "Register" functionalities.
 Almost all exceptions, including database errors, are handled within the program.
 An SQL database is used to manage user data, specifically usernames and passwords.
 XAMPP, an open-source package, was utilized to develop the graphical interface for SQL(phpMyAdmin).

+Instructions to run the program:

+To run the program, first, you need to start "Apache" and "MySQL" using the XAMPP control panel.
+You can view the database using phpMyAdmin by typing "localhost" in the browser.
+After starting Apache and MySQL, you can run the Java file, and the program should work properly.

 <details>
 <summary>XAMPP Control Panel</summary>
 <img src="Screenshots/XAMPP Control Panel.png" alt="XAMPP Control Panel" width="400" />